eveey/BUX/README.md

 Sample Android app in [Kotlin](https://kotlinlang.org/) for viewing live trading product feed.

-`Important note: to use this app, add your auth token to local.properties file in the project like this: authToken="{auth token}"`
+`Important note: to use this app, add your auth token to project local.properties file like this: authToken="{auth token}"`

 ## Flavors